bradtraversy/coding-with-ai-course-resources/context/features/database-spec.md

 ## Notes

 We will have a development branch that we work on that will be in DATABASE_URL and then we will have a production branch.
-So we ALWAYS run migrations and never push directly unless specified.
+So we ALWAYS create migrations and never push directly unless specified.

+IMPORTANT!
 Use Prisma 7, which has some breaking changes.
-Be sure to reference the latest docs.
+Read the entire upgrade guide at https://www.prisma.io/docs/orm/more/upgrade-guides/upgrading-versions/upgrading-to-prisma-7 to get a good idea of the changes.

+You can also look at the setup guide here - https://www.prisma.io/docs/getting-started/prisma-orm/quickstart/prisma-postgres